 - Don't try your own makeup.
-Most people don’t know how much makeup to apply that also looks good on camera.
+Most people don’t know how much makeup to apply when it comes to looking good on camera.
 You often need more makeup than you think—so hire a professional!
 It’s also great to hire a makeup artist that will also be there on your wedding day.

 - Don’t be afraid to ask for help!
 You don’t have to do this by yourself.
 We have group chats with the bride and planner to help come up with the best outfits for the shoot.

-"Chicago is a city so close to my heart," she adds.
-"I knew I not only wanted to have my wedding here in the city but shooting here for our engagement photos (Art Institute, Wrigley Building, Downtown Chicago) was so special to me.
-Still convincing Clinton to live here long-term and raise our family here—so far, so good!"
+"Chicago is a city so close to my heart," she says.
+"I knew I not only wanted to have my wedding here in the city, but also shooting here for our engagement photos (Art Institute, Wrigley Building, downtown Chicago) was so special to me.
+Still convincing Clinton to live here long term and raise our family here—so far, so good!"

 As a fashion influencer, Uche admits that her outfits for the shoot were a priority.
 "I wanted my outfits to show off my own individual style—so I had three!" she says.
 First up: a beautiful white Third Form dress with a slit that she's "been saving for the perfect occasion."